What happens if my child refuses to attend school in Australia?

 If your child still doesn’t attend, you might receive a compulsory conference notice.
 In this meeting, an attendance plan for your child will be created.

-In Tasmania, students must participate in education and training until they complete Year 12, attain a Certificate III, or y turn 18 years of age (whichever happens first).
+In Tasmania, students must participate in education and training until they complete Year 12, attain a Certificate III, or turn 18 years of age (whichever happens first).

 If a child has been absent without explanation for more than five days in a year, their school principal may contact you for an explanation.
 The principal may also request evidence or a statutory declaration from a parent for a student being regularly absent.

 Parents and carers may also be asked to participate in a compulsory conciliation process.
 This is a meeting that can include the parent/carer and representatives from the school, such as the principal, a teacher or a social worker, and is run by an independent mediator.
 This process allows the school to raise their concerns about the child’s attendance, and also allows the parent to discuss issues and concerns.
 By the end of the process, a plan to help the child return to full attendance at school and an agreement (which may include a compulsory schooling order) is signed.
-If absenteeism from school continues after this, it may result in a prosecution and a fine or community service order.
+If truancy continues after this, it may result in a prosecution and a fine or community service order.

 Many parents find this information overwhelming or upsetting, but it’s important to know there are lots of options for management, mediation and support before things get to the point of your being fined or prosecuted.
 The best thing to do first is to speak to your child’s school and ask what support options are available.